Skip to content

 • Proximity to Employment - Arlington is home to the Pentagon and numerous government agencies.
 The city and similar areas may command higher values due to the convenience of commuting and access to job opportunities.

 • Historical Significance - Properties in or near historic districts, landmarks, or university towns have a unique character and cultural appeal that may command higher prices.
-Therefore areas like Williamsburg and Charlottesville, well-known for their historical significance, may have higher property values.
+Therefore, areas like Williamsburg and Charlottesville, which are well-known for their historical significance, may have higher property values.

 • Natural Scenery and Outdoor Recreation - Cities in the Blue Ridge Mountains, such as Roanoke and Lynchburg, offer magnificent scenery and access to outdoor leisure activities, including hiking, biking, and fishing.
-Because of the scenery and recreational activities' appeal, these properties may value higher.
+Because of the appeal of the scenery and recreational activities, these properties may be highly valued.

 Property records are public, and anyone can access them without a reason.
 Public records contain information about people, homeowners, and others.
 Sometimes, they contain personal information that was not intended to be public.

 Property records are public for the same reason other records are.
-The purpose is to ensure that no one government agency or office has too much power.
-In an effort to promote transparency, government offices are required to keep records open so that no one can manipulate and control residents.
+This ensures that no government agency or office has too much power.
+Government offices must keep records open to promote transparency and prevent manipulation and control of residents.

 It is impossible to keep all your information out of public records.
 However, you can minimize how much is shared about you.
 Contact the agencies that hold your records and ask them to redact anything that is not your name and address.
 If your email address or phone shows up, you can request that they be removed.
 You may also have to contact online sources and ask them to update their records accordingly.